scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 to produce of some sort of statistical artifact like a model, visualization, or report.
 In principle, if one can write perfect, bug-free code that parses, cleans, and reshapes the data to produce these artifacts, data validation would not be necessary.
-In practice, however, data validation is necessary for preventing the silent passing of an insidious class of data integrity error, which is otherwise difficult to catch without explicitly making assertions at runtime.
-Doing so becomes even more important when the end product artifacts inform business decisions, support scientific findings, or generate predictions about people or things in the real world.
+In practice, however, data validation is critical for preventing the silent passing of an insidious class of data integrity error, which is otherwise difficult to catch without explicitly making assertions at runtime.
+These errors could lead to misleading visualizations, incorrect statistical inferences, and unexpected behavior in machine learning models.
+Explicit data validation becomes even more important when the end product artifacts inform business decisions, support scientific findings, or generate predictions about people or things in the real world.

 ..
-TODO: nice-to-have - insert figure with iterative loop
+TODO: nice-to-have - insert figure of data validation process

 Consider the process of constructing a dataset for training a machine learning model.
 In this context, the act of data validation is an iterative loop that